Engineering for the Next Decade of Web Infrastructure

 Microfrontends should not force every host and remote to rediscover the same dependency reality.

-Ionify treats federation as a build intelligence boundary.
+Ionify treats federation as an authority boundary.

 A remote is not only a runtime endpoint.